NeuraiProject/neurai-key/README.md

 `m / purpose' / coin_type' / account' / change / address_index`

-So in the case of Ravencoin the path m/44'/175'/0'/0/0 says "give me the first address"
+So in the case of Neurai the path m/44'/175'/0'/0/0 says "give me the first address"

-The first part m/44'/175' says that the purpose is to use BIP44 with Ravencoin (175).
+The first part m/44'/175' says that the purpose is to use BIP44 with Neurai (175).
 Consider that static code.

 Accounts is deprecated and should be 0